UBC-Thunderbots/Software/docs/design-rationales.md

 ### TODO: Document These Things
 * [ ] Namespaces
-* [ ] Constants vs. Dynamic parameters (why we have both, where each should be used, etc.)
 * [ ] contribution / editing guide.
 Diagrams in GitHub: https://github.com/jgraph/drawio-github
 * [ ] coroutinesG